-Advizzo is combining emerging concepts in Big Data, behavioural science and machine learning to analyse and uniquely enrich actual water usage data with a range of external data sources to produce actionable insights in behaviour, segmentation and forecasting.
-These insights are then translated into targeted behavioural intervention strategies specific to each individual household.
+Advizzo is combining emerging concepts in Big Data, behavioral science and machine learning to analyse and uniquely enrich actual water usage data with a range of external data sources to produce actionable insights in behavior, segmentation and forecasting.
+These insights are then translated into targeted behavioral intervention strategies specific to each individual household.

 With the assistance of Innovate UK’s latest grant we will focus on:

 - Better identifying and supporting vulnerable customers.

 - Achieving an improved understanding of customer demand to help monitor and avert potential household water-efficiency problems e.g. leaks.

 - Optimise the use of data around consumption patterns to truly understand and influence customer behavior.

 - Helping households to reduce water consumption and practice more sustainable behaviors with guidance to achieve this, specific to that household.